Better lower bounds for missing species: improved non-parametric moment-based estimation for large experiments: Moment spaces

-for some constant $C$, $\mathcal{V}_{M}$ converges to a single point as $M \to \infty$.
+$\mathcal{V}_{M}$ converges to a single point as $M \to \infty$ \citep[Proposition 1.5]{simon1998classical}.
 This in turns implies the identifiability of the Poisson mixture model.
-In other words, if all of the expected count frequencies $\{ \E (n_{j}); j = 1, 2, \ldots \}$ are known to the researcher, then $\mu$ can be perfectly recovered.
-See \cite{mao2001moment} or \cite{mao2007estimating} for similar results in the context of the species problem.
+In other words, if all of the expected count frequencies $\{ \E (n_{j}); j = 1, 2, \ldots \}$ are all known to the researcher, then $\mu$ can be perfectly recovered.
+See \cite{mao2001moment} or \cite{mao2007estimating} for similar results in the context of the missing species problem.

-On the other hand, if only a finite number of the count frequencies are known (as will always happen in practice due to finite sampling effort) then $\mathcal{V}_{M}$ contains all distributions with support $P \geq (M + 1)/2$ whose first $M$ moments coincide with the first $M$ moments of $\nu$.
-In this case, we can talk about bounding the integral in equation~\eqref{problem} in the space $\mathcal{V}_{M}$.

-For $M < 2P -1$ the space $\mathcal{V}_{M}$ must necessarily contain discrete distributions that contain the point $0$ in their support with positive weight.
-In this case the upper bound is $\infty$.
-This is reminiscent of similar difficulties in ensuring the NPMLE is finite due to inclusion of $0$ in the possible support of $\hat{\mu}$~\citep{wang2005penalized}.
-Indeed, this seems to indicate that without severe restrictions on the abundance distribution we can not exclude the possibility that there an infinite number of classes in the population.
-Instead we can focus on lower bounds.